 Playing with Fire: Their blades aren't the only thing Desert Wind swordsages light on fire...

 Spoony Bard: A Swordsage actually has some trouble finding a role in a small party.
-They're too fragile to fit the Fighter's shoes, can't heal like a Cleric, lack many of a Rogue's crucial skills such as trapfinding, and although they can debuff and
+They're too fragile to fit the Fighter's shoes, can't heal like a Cleric, lack many of a Rogue's crucial skills such as trapfinding, and although they can debuff and serve as a good secondary melee.

 Weak, but Skilled: The most fragile, least accurate, least armored Tome of Battle class; also the ones with the most skill points, most maneuvers, and the most evasive.